TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 1. Statements that create mutable objects belong to the category keyed by `STORE`.
 2. Statements that read/write a mutable object belong to the category keyed by the symbol of this object (result of an allocation node).
 3. For all remaining effectful statements (such as `printf`), they belong to the category keyed by `CTRL` (for control flow dependent).

+Besides `STORE` and `CTRL`, users are also free to define other "phantom" keys using the `Const` case class and update methods in `GraphBuilder` to handle these user-defined keys properly.

 We track the effects for each node and block using `EffectSummary`, as shown in the definition of `Node` and `Block`.
 The definition of `EffectSummary` is the following:
 ```scala